ansible-community/antsibull-nox/docs/config-file.md

   at specific dates published in advance.

 * `add_devel_like_branches: list[DevelLikeBranch]` (default `[]`):
-  Allows to add a list of optional repositories and branches for ansible-core that will be treated similar to `devel`.
+  Add a list of optional repositories and branches for ansible-core that will be treated similar to `devel`.
   This can be used for testing ansible-core features or bugfixes that are still under development.